AdebanjoOayinka/PALMORA-GROUP-HR-ANALYSIS/README.md

             ● Some of the staff were not rated, hence no bunus pay for them.

-            ● Some staff operated in more than one location.
+            ● Some staff operated in more than one location with different bonus rating.

+            ● some staff

 #### Charts were deployed for: